-Any TV broadcast documenting the aura of the Super Bowl invariably uses a few setup shots of people tailgating and then walking into the stadium.
+Any TV broadcast documenting the aura of a major sporting event invariably uses a few setup shots of people tailgating and then walking into the stadium.
 It’s standard operating procedure.
-And that one audio clip is always used to help set the scene, just outside the front entrance to the stadium of a vendor: “GET YOUR PROGRAM HERE.
-SUPER BOWL PROGRAMS.
-GETCHA PROOOOGRAM HERE!’
-Or something along those lines, in a strong local accept of the host city.
+And that one audio clip is always used to help set the scene, just outside the front entrance to the stadium of a vendor: “GET YOUR PROGRAM HERE!”

-The first three programs are the most popular; the first two featuring Vince Lombardi’s Packers and the third is known for commemorating the game in which the AFL grew up and Joe Namath grew into a legend.
+The first three Super Bowl programs are the most popular; the first two featuring Vince Lombardi’s Packers and the third is known for commemorating the game in which the AFL grew up and Joe Namath grew into a legend.
 A nice Super Bowl III program can usually be purchased for $125-275.

 The first two decades saw Super Bowl programs of relatively normal size but that, too, has changed.
 There are more advertisements, more info and more photos.
-The Super Bowl XLVII program is a whopping 264 pages.
+The Super Bowl 49 program is a whopping 288 pages.

 Of course, as with any collectible or artwork, the beauty is in the eye of the beholder.
 Over the years there have been some beautiful pieces of artwork, and also some that have been subject to scrutiny as could be expected.